Table of Contents

 The steps below brought my Fire TV stick from 2GB of free space to 5GB of free disk space.

-Part A: Install and Run Clean Master
+Part A: Install and Run Firestick Cleaner Apps

 The free Clean Master app for Firestick and Fire TV cleans the device’s Memory, Cache, Residual files, and leftover APK files.